-Self-employment tax is the social security and Medicare taxes for individuals who are selfemployed.
+Self-employment tax is the social security and Medicare taxes for individuals who are self-employed.
 Nonresident aliens are not subject to self-employment tax.
 Residents of the Virgin Islands, Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, or American Samoa are considered U.S. residents for this purpose and are subject to the self-employment tax.

 Resident aliens must pay self-employment tax under the same rules that apply to U.S. citizens.
-However, a resident alien employed by an international organization, a foreign government, or a wholly-owned instrumentality of a foreign government is not subject to the self-employment tax on income earned in the United States.
+However, a resident alien employed by an international organization, a foreign government, or a wholly-owned instrumentality of a foreign government is not subject to the self-employment tax on income earned in the United States

-Self-employment income you receive while you are a resident alien is subject to self-employment tax even if it was paid for services you performed as a nonresident al-
+Self-employment income you receive while you are a resident alien is subject to self-employment tax even if it was paid for services you performed as a nonresident alien.

 Example.
 Bill Jones is an author engaged in the business of writing books.
 Bill had several books published in a foreign country while he was a citizen and resident of that country.
-During 2000, Bill entered the United States as a resident alien.
+During 2005, Bill entered the United States as a resident alien.
 After becoming a U.S. resident, he continued to receive royalties from his foreign publisher.
 Bill reports his income and expenses on the cash basis (he reports income on his tax return when received and deducts expenses when paid).
-Bill's 2000 self-employment income includes the royalties received after he became a U.S. resident even though the books were published while he was a nonresident alien.
+Bill's 2005 self-employment income includes the royalties received after he became a U.S. resident even though the books were published while he was a nonresident alien.
+This royalty income is subject to self-employment tax.

 Reporting self-employment tax.
-Schedule SE (Form 1040) to report and figure your self-employment tax.
-Then enter the tax on line 52 of Form 1040 and attach Schedule SE to Form 1040.
+Use Schedule SE (Form 1040) to report and figure your self-employment tax.
+Then enter the tax on Form 1040, line 58, and attach Schedule SE to Form 1040.